aL1asWIN/aL1asWIN.github.io/_posts/2019-02-12-Travel-Recommender-System.md

 The data was scraped from Trip by Skyscanner, which is a website that travelers can post their reviews and recommendations on hotels, restaurants and activities.
 I focused on Austin, Tx and pulled the top 200 usernames from the leaderboards which resulted in over 5000 reviews.

-used was Kanye West lyrics across his entire discography.
-I wanted to determine if there were consistent groups that can be identified and if these changed over time.
-Significant time was spent in collecting each song and cleaning the text of each song into a usable corpus.
-Tasks include removing stop words, lemmatization, and lyric attribute removal using regex.

 __Takeaway__

 Overall I haven’t quite solved how to beat traditional ways to research travelling preparation.